Uehwan/I-Keyboard/README.md

 # I-Keyboard: Fully Imaginary Keyboard on Touch Devices Empowered by Deep Neural Decoder
 We propose a fully imaginary keyboard (I-Keyboard) with a deep neural decoder (DND).
-Below are a few features of I-Keyboard
+Below are a few features of I-Keyboard.
 - The eyes-free ten-finger typing scenario of I-Keyboard does not necessitate both a calibration step and a pre-defined region for typing (first explored in this study!).
 - The invisibility of I-Keyboard maximizes the usability of mobile devices.
 - DND empowered by a deep neural architecture allows users to start typing from any position on the touch screens at any angle.